domarp-j/react-testing/PITCHME.md

 - What tools do we have at our disposal?
 - Can I get a taste of what end to end tests are like?

-Note:
-"Integration" in quotes because it's definition is super vague, esp in React.
-It could mean integration between components or integration with external systems.

 ---

 ### Testing in JavaScript and React Isn't Easy